davecoll3/magic-8-ball/TESTING.md

   * On devices with a screen width of 768px or smaller, the font size of the h1 and p elements should reduce; reducing further at the screen width (screen height for landscape orientation) break points of 480px and 339px.

 * Testing
-  * The header was tested on a laptop with a screen width of greater than 768px in order to verify that the font size and text/background contrast was sufficent.
+  * The header was tested on a laptop with a screen width of greater than 768px in order to verify that the font size and text/background contrast was sufficient.
   * Chrome DevTools was used to simulate mobile devices and to check for reactiveness.
     <details><summary>Header Testing</summary>
       <img src="readme-files/images/testing-header.gif">